 - Performing aggregated analytics – such as trends, sales intelligence, marketing effectiveness (such as click and open rates) uptake and progress.

 Personal Information is retained on Hubspot for as long as it is necessary for the purposes set out above (being the length of the business relationship).
 Two years of “no contact” or activity will result in records being deleted from the Hubspot database.
-If a business contact requests for their information to be deleted, their contact details will be deleted from, provided there are no legal requirements for retaining the data any longer, for example a commercial contract in place.
+If a business contact requests for their information to be deleted, their contact details will be deleted provided there are no legal requirements for retaining the data any longer: for example, if a commercial contract is in place.
 If a business contact opts out of receiving marketing materials their details will still be retained in a Suppression List to prevent communications to be sent.

 Clients and Personal Information associated with clients

 We request that our clients only provide Personal Information that is necessary for us to carry out our services.
-The Clear Review platform by One Touch Apps Ltd operates on the principle of Data Minimisation.
+The Clear Review platform by Clear Review Ltd operates on the principle of Data Minimisation.